LacunaOmnibus/MontyLacuna/README.md

  - Existing base classes:
    - Building
      - All buildings inherit from this (at some level)
+   - SingleStorage
+     - Base class for storage buildings for single-type resources (energy, water).
-   - Storage
+   - MultiStorage
-     - Base class for the four basic storage buildings
+     - Base class for storage buildings for multi-type resources (food, ore).
  - archaeology
  - blackholegenerator
  - development